gmich/Gem/README.md

 Documentation for Gem Network can be found [here](https://github.com/gmich/Gem/wiki/Gem.Network)

 ###Gem GUI
-A library to render GUI controls and register events for Monogame applications.
+A library to render GUI controls in Monogame applications.
+Gem Gui supports the basic control events for mouse / keyboard / controller / touch input.
+The control's style is easily customisable.
+You can also assing controls into layout groups for automatic alignment that responds to window and resolution changes.

+Documentation and how to get started can be found [here](https://github.com/gmich/Gem/wiki/Gem-Gui)